Will the Airbus A380 fly again once travel resumes?

 Number of A380s in fleet: 12

 British Airways hasn’t done much to differentiate the onboard product on its 12 A380s from that on its fleet of 777s, 747s and 787s, but there’s one key reason the carrier is likely to hold on to its A380s.
-British Airways’ main hub at London Heathrow is one of the world’s most slot-constricted airports, meaning airlines can’t add new routes without paying a hefty sum (in the tens of millions of dollars) to buy a slot.
-This means that there’s a real incentive to operate larger jets like the A380, since it isn’t as easy to add additional frequencies with smaller aircraft as it might be at other airports.
-British Airways has plenty of ageing 747s and 777s in its fleet, and if it’s looking to trim capacity I’d expect those cuts to come from those fleets, not the A380.
+British Airways’ main hub at London Heathrow is one of the world’s most slot-constricted airports, meaning airlines can’t add new routes without paying a hefty sum (in the tens of millions of pounds) to buy a slot.
+This means that there’s a real incentive to operate larger jets like the A380 since it isn’t as easy to add additional frequencies with smaller aircraft as it might be at other airports.
+While BA recently sent all of its 747s into early retirement, there’s no sign that time is up for its A380 Superjumbos just yet.

 China Southern Airlines